Sarnav07/Nexus.AI/README.md

 - Future vision and ecosystem impact

 **Demo Statistics:** 785 words, 5:15 minutes speaking time, covers all major judging criteria including innovation, technical excellence, OnchainOS integration, and real on-chain activity.

-**Ready for Submission:** This README is optimized for hackathon judges and provides all required information for evaluation on the Moltbook platform.

-{agent works}